 Voters approved Phase II of the Highland Campus project in November 2014.
 Phase II will create a regional workforce innovation center that will train students for the jobs that are driving the Central Texas economy.
 Phase II features include:

 The 44-year-old Highland Mall closed to the public in April 2015 for pre-construction and abatement work.
+The project is expected to be completed in spring/summer 2020 with classes beginning fall 2020.

 Follow our progress as we transform the former Highland Mall into an advanced center for workforce training and lifelong learning at the ACC Bond Construction Projects website.